 The Decant System is designed to decant the supernatant liquid from the concentrated sediment in the SRSTs, pump the liquid to a filter skid, and from there to a neutralizer tank.
+As an option, supernate from the processed sludge can be transferred directly back to the reactor building basement without being held up in the neutralizer tanks.
 The filter skid used in the decant operations is the same filter system used for rinse and elution of makeup and purification demineralizer resins.
 (Ref.
-27) As an option. this water will be available for flushing the tank(s) and process lines.
-Ultimately, this water will be transferred to the Submerged Demineralizer System for processing.
+27) Ultimately, this water will be transferred to the Submerged Demineralizer System for processing.
 The liquid from either SRST is removed by lowering a decant hose into the tank through its manway opening.
 A motorized hose reel will be used to lower this hose to a level determined by the suspended solids detectors.
-The existing Spent Resin Transfer Pump (WDS-P-1) delivers the decanted liquid to the filter skid, and then to either of the Neutralizer Tanks (WDL-T-BA&B), at a flowrate of 15 gpm.
-From these tanks, the decant is finally delivered to the SDS by a Neutralizer Tank Pump(s) (WDL-P-BA&B) at approximately 5-15 gpm utilizing standard operating procedures.
+The existing Spent Resin Transfer Pump (WDS-P-1) delivers the decanted liquid to the filter skid, and then to either of the Neutralizer Tanks (WDL-T-8A&B), at a flowrate of 15 gpm.
+From these tanks, the decant is finally delivered to the SDS by a Neutralizer Tank Pump(s) (WDL-P-8A&B) at approximately 5-15 gpm utilizing standard operating procedures.
+As previously mentioned, decant from reactor building processed sludge can be transferred from a SRST directly back to the reactor building basement without being staged in the neucralizer tanks.